safe-global/safe-modules/4337/README.md

 Preparation:

-- Set `DEPLOY_ENTRY_POINT` in `.env`.
+- Set `DEPLOYMENT_ENTRY_POINT_ADDRESS` in `.env`.
 This should be the entry point supported by the 4337 bundler RPC endpoint you are connected to.
 - Deploy contracts (see _Deploy_ section)
 - Set `SCRIPT_*` in `.env`